SCOPE OF THIS CHAPTER

 2.1 Placement Request

-Where a decision has been made via the Legal Gateway Panel or outside of the Panel by two Service Managers that a child requires a residential placement, the child's social worker should request a placement by contacting the Placement Service Manager.
+Where a decision has been made via the Care and Resource Panel or outside of the Panel by two Service Managers that a child requires a residential placement, the child's social worker should request a placement by contacting the Placement Service Manager.

 In making this request, the social worker will be asked to provide information about the child, the type of placement sought, the Care Plan, the date by which the placement is required, the likely length of time for which the placement is required and the expected level of contact between the child and parents.
 The social worker should also outline any risks associated with the placement.